Saad55555/Saad55555/README.md

-# My Portfolio
+# **My Portfolio**

-## About Me:
+## **About Me:**
 I am a passionate and dedicated software developer with expertise in Python programming.
 I have a strong background in data analysis and machine learning, with experience in developing impactful solutions to complex problems.

-## Projects:
+## **Projects:**

 ### Project 1: Data Cleaning and Sentiment Analysis on Amazon Product Reviews
 #### Description:
-This project involves performing data cleaning and sentiment analysis on a dataset of Amazon product reviews.
+This project involves performing data cleaning and sentiment analysis on a dataset of _Amazon product reviews_.
 I utilized pandas for data manipulation, spaCy for text preprocessing, and TextBlob for sentiment analysis.
 The project aims to provide insights into customer sentiment towards various products.

 #### Installation:
 - Clone the repository to your local machine.